corrode/corrode.github.io/content/blog/simple/index.md

 That's because refactoring a simple program is way easier than doing the same for a complex one.
 Everyone can do the former, while I can count on one hand those who can do the latter.
 Preserve the opportunity to refactor your code.
-Refactoring might look like the smart thing to do at the time, but if you allow the simple code to just stick around for a little longer, the right opportunity for the refactor might reveal itself.
+Refactoring might look like the smart thing to do at the time, but if you allow the simple code to just stick around for a little longer, the right opportunity for the refactor might present itself.

 A good time to reflect is when your code starts to feel repetitive.
 That's a sign that there's a hidden pattern in your data.
-The right abstraction is trying to talk to you and reveal itself!
+The right abstraction is trying to talk to you!
-It's fine to do multiple attempts at an abstraction.
+It's fine to make multiple attempts at an abstraction.
 See what feels right.
 If none of it does, just go back to the simple version and document your findings.

 ### Performance Crimes Are "OK"

-Rust is super fast, so you can literally commit all the performance crimes you want.
+Rust is super fast, so you can literally commit all the performance crimes you like.
-Clone liberally, iterate over the same data structure multiple times, use a vector if a hashmap is too daunting.
+Clone liberally, iterate over the same data structure multiple times, use a vector where a hashmap would be better.

 It simply doesn't matter.
 Hardware is fast and cheap, so put it to work.

 ### Be Curious But Conservative

-All of the above doesn't mean you should not learn about all of these abstractions.
+All of the above doesn't mean you should not learn about the good abstractions.
 It's fun to learn and to be knowledgeable.

 But you can focus on learning new concepts without hurting yourself.
-Understanding macros, lifetimes, interior mutability, etc. is very helpful, but in everyday "normal" Rust code you almost never make use of these concepts, so don't worry about them too much.
+Understanding macros, lifetimes, interior mutability, etc. is very helpful, but in everyday "normal" Rust code you almost never make use of these concepts, so don't worry about them too much and keep moving.

-Use all the features you need and none that you don't.
+Use all the features you need and none you don't.

 ## How to Recognize The Right Level of Abstraction